FilipeC13/3D-Printing-Part-Placement-Tool/README.md

   The method chosen to generate neighbors was the Adjavent Pairwise Interchange which is represented in the following image:

   ## B.3.
 Visual Representation
+  In order to better visualize the solution obtained, a graphical output was made that represents a top-view of the printing tray and the respective layout of the parts.

 # C. Testing
   ## C.1.
 Phase 1 - 2 Simple Geometry Parts
+  The initial test was made using a set made of 2 simple geometry parts in order to validate the model.
+The parts were the following:

   ## C.2.
 Phase 2 - 2 Medium Complexity Geometry Parts
+  After the phase 1 of tests, the next set was made of 2 medium complexity parts as shown in the following figure:

   ## C.3.
 Phase 3 - 4 Complex Geometry Parts
   The Set of Parts is SHAPES in Oliveira, Gomes, & Ferreira, 2000.
 The following figure represents the parts:

+  The results obtained with this last set of parts were the following:

 # D. Future Work
   - Being able to obtain certain characteristics of the parts, printer and printing settings from the G-Code file such as: